KIMB0/LSD_RAD2017/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+## Setup and run guide

+1. Use your favorite terminal and `git clone` this repo.

+2. Make sure you have Angular CLI installed on your computer.
+Write in you terminal `npm install -g @angular/cli`

+3. `cd` into the projects root folder

+4. To run a local serve and open it in browser, write in the terminal `ng serve -o`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.